Hanan Schlesinger: Roots – Judur – Shorashim activism

-Schlesinger, generally with Ali Abu Awwad or Antwan Saca or Noor Awaad, speaks to international audiences, abroad and at the organization’s center in the heart of Gush Etzion and abutting the Palestinian town of Beit Ummar, about his story of transformation and the story of Roots.
+Schlesinger, generally with Ali Abu Awwad, Antwan Saca, or Noor Awaad, speaks to international audiences, abroad and at the organization’s center in the heart of Gush Etzion and abutting the Palestinian town of Beit Ummar, about his story of transformation and the story of Roots.
 He also forges one-on-one connections with local Palestinians, convenes house gatherings between Israelis and Palestinians, and leads interreligious learning groups.

 Commenting on the nature of the conflict, Schlesinger is quoted as saying, “There are absolutely religious elements to the (Israeli-Arab) conflict.
 Those elements are often ignored by secular politicians who want to sweep them under a rock and think that if we ignore them, we could make peace between secular Jews and secular Palestinians.
 But we believe that religion is playing a role in the conflict and we believe it has to play a role and can play a role in the solution.”

 His own religiosity opened up the conversation with the Palestinian experience he once unwittingly ignored: “I had been blind to the story of Palestinians, so I began to develop the religious ideology that is based in the mysticism that sees God as the infinite collection of partial truths.
 And then, six months after we first met, we see that we have created something.”

 Writing of this impetus, a spiritual mysticism, Schlesinger reflects, “My life has become so much more complicated as I hold within my consciousness two conflicting truths that are both valid.
 Loose ends are dangling within me.
 I have become much more fragmented yet much more whole.
 As I embrace more and more partial truths, my horizons expand in the direction of the Infinite One, within Whom all truths find their proper place.”